sigurdurhaukur/supreme-octo-waffle/README.md

 ## General

-Uses word2vec embeddings and faiss to find the kth nearest neighbors of a given word.
+Uses word2vec embeddings and faiss to search through all of wikipedia [to see locally ](file://///wsl.localhost/Ubuntu/home/haukur/supreme-octo-waffle/is/index.html).
 The embeddings can be found here https://clarin.is/.
 They were created by Friðriksdóttir, Steinunn Rut ; Daníelsson, Hjalti and Steingrímsson, Steinþór.

 dependencies: